-Asian Art History 3 crs.
-3 hrs.
+Asian Art History

 This course investigates the history and development of Asian Art, including East Asia, South Asia, and Southeast Asia, from the Neolithic period to the nineteenth century.
 We will study significant artworks, including paintings, sculpture, and architecture, in relation to the socio-historical contexts in which they were created.
 We also will explore distinctive artistic styles, forms, and aesthetics of Asian art along with themes, beliefs, and diverse cultural characteristics associated with them.